Merrick James-Lewis: 2016 onwards

 He signed for AFC Uckfield Town in October 2016, after leaving Enfield Town without making any competitive appearances.
 In November 2016 he moved to Thamesmead Town, and Hendon in December 2016.
 He reportedly returned to Thamesmead Town in February 2017, but never featured in a matchday squad list before returning to Walton Casuals for a third spell on deadline day.
 Despite committing to the club for the 2017–18 season, he failed to make an appearance for the club and joined Herne Bay in October.
 The spell with The Bay also was short-lived as he only made one appearance.
 The season opening round of 2018–19 saw him return to Thamesmead Town.
 Following the club going into creditors voluntary administration in October 2018, he signed for Egham Town of Isthmian League South Central Division in November.

+In September 2020, James-Lewis joined Lewes, where he made five appearances in the Isthmian League Premier Division before, in October, moving on to South Park, making three league appearances and scoring one goal, on his debut, in a 4–4 draw with Staines Town.

+In July 2021, he joined Haywards Heath Town, but did not play for the club; he moved on in October to Sutton Common Rovers, then again in November to East Grinstead Town, where he scored once in fourteen league appearances in the Isthmian League Division One South East.

+In November 2022, he joined Corinthian-Casuals, where he made two league appearances and one in the Surrey Senior Cup.
+Later that season he moved to Tower Hamlets of east London.

+His last known signing is Sutton Athletic of the Southern Counties East League Premier Division ahead of the 2024–25 season.